j-escartin/MCQ-System/README.md

 A Project on OOP Principle, Data Structure and Algorithm

-## Project Overview

-Java programming has taken the limelight of the evolving technology.
-It became a sole player of most automation and artificial intelligence that humanities have reached.
-Due to its reliability, usability, cross-platform compatibility, and security features, Java has emerged as a top language for developing global Internet solutions (IBM, 2022).

-The project is all about creating a MCQ System through java programming.
-The project will read a csv file as source of data about the questions and its choices.
-The project also enables to explore different aspects of java.
-See the following:

 ## Experience from the Project

 - Able to design a command line application using Java.